erikernst4/entrainment-metrics/docs/source/usage/tama.rst

 Measuring acoustic-prosodic synchrony
 -------------------------------------

-We provide two ways of measuring acoustic-prosodic synchrony in the library.
-Signed and Unsigned Synchrony Measure.
+The library provides two ways of measuring acoustic-prosodic synchrony: Signed and Unsigned Synchrony Measures.

-For Signed Synchrony Measure positive values represent positive synchrony (or entrainment) in a straightforward way, and negative values represent negative synchrony (disentrainment).
+For the Signed Synchrony Measure, positive values represent positive synchrony (or entrainment) in a straightforward way, and negative values represent negative synchrony (disentrainment).

-In the other hand, for Unsigned Synchrony Measure, by taking the absolute value, this second measure gives equal treatment to positive and negative synchrony values.
-In other words, high values of the time series are indicative of high levels of either entrainment or disentrainment; and low values correspond to a total lack of coordination in either direction.
+On the other hand, the Unsigned Synchrony Measure, by taking the absolute value, gives an equal treatment to positive and negative synchrony values.
+In other words, high values in the time series are indicative of high levels of either entrainment or disentrainment; and low values correspond to a total lack of coordination in either direction.

 Here's an example of how to get both metrics: